 Ok that was not a true ecstatic yay.
 It was a lame yay - pretending to be ecstatic but not really.
-Definitely not the kind of excitement my sisters and I had on my wedding day in the picture below.

 Because I won't pretend that I was absolutely plugged in and aware of all the facts as to what this day is about.
 I knew the basics though and I knew the theme for this year is Pledge For Parity.